Anglo-Saxon Easter

 I think I might have enough material to begin my own Cult.

-Strangely, very little to do with Mothers!
-Mothering Sunday is the 4th Sunday in Lent and is a day in which we are enjoined to visit our Mother Churches.
-It, therefore, became a day when people made processions to their Churches, and when servants and workers could go to their home parishes, and not only go to the Mother Church but also to say hello to their mothers.
-It was called Mothering Sunday when I was little but since then has morphed into the Americanism that is Mother’s Day.
+In 2026 Mothering Sunday is on March 15th.
+In 2027 it will be on March 7th.
+Strangely, originally not about Mothers!
+Mothering Sunday is the 4th Sunday in Lent.
+It is, in fact the day in which we are enjoined to visit our Mother Churches.
+It, therefore, became a day when people made processions to their Churches.
+Servants and workers could go to their home parishes.
+But not only go to the Mother Church but also to say hello to their mothers.
+So, it became increasingly about Mothers.
+It was called Mothering Sunday when I was little and has morphed into the Americanism that is Mother’s Day.

 In Church the Reading is often Isaiah 66:10–11